lu0/syncthing-config/README.md

 # Syncthing Config
-This repo tracks the the [Syncthing](https://github.com/syncthing/syncthing) config files of my phone and my laptops.
+This repo tracks the [Syncthing](https://github.com/syncthing/syncthing) config files of my phone and my laptops.

 ## What do I sync?
 I sync some folders of my home directory between my laptops, and some folders of my phone.